zirui-song-18/documentation-website/_vector-search/api/neural.md

 As an alternative, you can avoid this latency issue by running the neural plugin warmup API operation on the indices you want to search.
 This operation loads all the sparse data for all the shards (primaries and replicas) of all the indices specified in the request into JVM memory.

-After the process is finished, you can search against the indexes without initial latency penalties.
+After the process is finished, you can search against the indices without initial latency penalties.
 The warmup API operation is idempotent, so if a segment's sparse data are already loaded into memory, this operation has no effect.
 It only loads files not currently stored in memory.

 This API operation only works with indices created with `index.sparse` setting to be `true`.
 {: .note}